U.S. Army universal camouflage trials: All-Over Brush

-Shadow Line
+Shadowline

-The Shadow Line pattern sported horizontal lines with slashes.
+The Shadowline pattern sported horizontal lines with slashes.
 All four color combinations were eliminated during the first phase of testing.

 Track

 The Track pattern featured vertical lines with small, irregular marks present throughout.
 All four color combinations made it to phase two of testing, with a modified woodland pattern and modified urban pattern making it through phases three and four.

 Scorpion

 Scorpion was developed in conjunction with defense contractor Crye Precision.
 The pattern consists of six colors with an irregular spread throughout, and was designed to be effective in multiple environments.
 Following the trials, Crye began producing a slightly altered version for the commercial market as MultiCam.